IreliaTable/irelia/documentation/translations.md

 ## General description

-Localization support (translations) in Grist is implemented via [https://www.i18next.com](https://www.i18next.com/overview/plugins-and-utils) javascript library.
+Localization support (translations) in Irelia is implemented via [https://www.i18next.com](https://www.i18next.com/overview/plugins-and-utils) javascript library.
 It is used both on the server (node) and the client side (browser).
 It has very good documentation, supports all needed features (like interpolation, pluralization and context), and has a rich plugin